 GED In New Hampshire

-To earn their HSE (High School Equivalency) diploma in New Hampshire, students must pass the GED or HiSET exam.
+New Hampshire also uses the HiSET exam for high school equivalency testing.
 The exams are offered online and at official, state-designated test centers.

 Both exams contain modules (subtests) that can be taken individually and in any preferred order.
 To take the tests, you must set up an account on hiset.org or GED.com.